LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ---

 ### VOP Usage - Records
-> The details of the VOP-GMC-MEMBERSELECT-1 instance are recorded into the appropriate record VOP record section.
+> The outcome of the VOP-GMC-MEMBERSELECT-1 instance are recorded into the appropriate record VOP record section.

-* A VOP record entry contains the result of a concluded VOP instance.
+* A VOP record entry contains the results of a concluded VOP instance.
 * A VOP record section MUST be included in the RPIP in which a VOP is defined.
   * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.